 Pain is not a waste byproduct of our happiness, but its inevitable, darker twin.

-And, like everything else in nature, including our own selves, pain can’t be wasted — only recycled.
+And, like everything else in nature, including our own bodies and minds, pain can’t be wasted, only recycled.

 “Face your life, its pain, its pleasure, leave no path untaken.” ~ Neil Gaiman